-11. Environmentally Responsive Design
+9. Environmentally Responsive Design

 - a.
-Incorporate ecologically sound design principles that create quality living environments and resilient buildings by using renewable building methods and materials that are low-energy-consuming, non-toxic, site-compatible, and non-destructive to the environment, as much as financially feasible. - b.
-Specify building products with recycled content. - c.
-Utilize passive solar design principles that support Resilient Design1 objectives, lower the building construction cost (i.e. smaller HVAC systems), and lower the cost of living for the residents of the building (i.e. lower utility bills).
+Incorporate ecologically sound design principles that create quality living environments and resilient buildings by using low-impact construction methods and building materials that are low-energy-consuming, non-toxic, site-compatible, non-destructive to the environment, and easily maintained, as much as is financially feasible as supported by a Life Cycle Analysis (LCA) report with a minimum period of analysis of 15 years. - b.
+Utilize passive solar design principles that support Resilient Design3 objectives, lower the building construction cost (i.e., smaller HVAC systems), and lower the cost of living for the residents of the building (i.e., lower utility bills).
 Take advantage of prevailing breeze to allow for natural "through ventilation."
 Maximize solar access in winter and minimize solar gain during summer.
-Consider providing exterior glare-controlled summertime direct solar gain protection at south and west windows for all rooms less than 150 SF in area. - d.
-Consider elements in the design that provide natural ventilation and temperature mitigated spaces for residents in the event of power outages, or other events requiring sanctuary space for safe congregation of and/or services to residents.
+Provide exterior glare-controlled summertime direct solar gain protection at south and west windows for all residential rooms less than 150 SF in area. - c.
+Include elements in the design that provide natural ventilation and temperature mitigated spaces for residents in the event of power outages, or other events requiring sanctuary space either in units or in an accessible common area for safe congregation of and/or services to residents.